Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.3-Cloudfront-setup/_index.md

 **Origin:**
 1. Click on the **Browse S3** button
-2. On the appeared modal, select the S3 bucket you created earlier in Part 1.
+2. On the appeared modal, select the S3 bucket you created earlier in S3 Static Website Hosting tutorial.
 Then click **Choose**

 ![S3 origin]( /images/5-Workshop/5.1-Frontend-deployment/5.1.3-Cloudfront-setup/4.png)